bmcilw1/goodtechcofounders/src/pages/articles/number-one-thing-every-startup-needs.md

 Gone are the days of "*build it and they will come*," at least when starting a business.

-The original way of establishing brand trust only by providing great products and services is becoming increasingly difficult.
-Today, that's frequently just no longer enough to scale.
+The original way of establishing brand trust only by providing great products and services and trusting the rest to reputation is becoming increasingly difficult.
+Today, that's usually not enough.

 Now, almost anyone can purchase views for their brand through low-cost, internet-based ad campaigns.